 - Grave markers

-- Transportation assistance (bus tickets/gas cards)
+- Transportation assistance (bus tickets/gas cards) when available

 The veteran must have been discharged under honorable or general under honorable conditions and: